9 Things People with Diabetes Must Watch Out for in Summer

 First, people with diabetes should take note that getting enough fluids is a huge concern.
 Now add in hot summer days and you could be looking at higher glucose levels, which can mean more trips to the bathroom to pee, causing dehydration.
 “High blood sugars increase the risk of dehydration, so it is especially important to keep well-hydrated,” says Sarah Rettinger, MD, board-certified endocrinologist at Providence Saint John’s Health Center in Santa Monica.
 Sipping iced tea, sugary sodas, or booze can give you the false impression you’re drinking plenty because you’re not thirsty, but beverages with caffeine, alcohol, or sugar can be dehydrating and impact blood sugar levels.
 “Dehydration can further tax the body and lead to even higher blood sugars, creating a vicious cycle.”
-If your pee is a dark yellow, or you’re feeling sluggish or dizzy, you could be dehydrated.
+If your urine is a dark yellow, or you’re feeling sluggish or dizzy, you could be dehydrated.

 Always be prepared by carrying fast-acting glucose tablets or gels and mastering these tricks to manage low blood sugar.
-You might think it’s normal to be sweating through your shirt, but if you’re a diabetic it signals danger.
+You might think it’s normal to be sweating through your shirt, but if you have diabetes, it signals danger.
 “The tricky aspect of hypoglycemia in warm or hot environments is that the sweating that occurs as an early warning sign of hypoglycemia may be interpreted as normal sweating due to heat and activity, and this may in turn lead to the lack of recognition of hypoglycemia,” says Dr. Roach.
 Usually, you feel a little shaky and sweaty before hypoglycemia becomes serious.
 If you’re in doubt, check your blood sugar levels.

-We’ve probably all made the mistake of not preparing for sun’s harmful rays and ended up with a painful sunburn at some point in our life, but you may not know that sunburn can actually raise blood sugar levels.
+You’ve likely made the mistake of not preparing for the sun’s harmful rays and ended up with a painful sunburn, but you may not know that sunburn can actually raise blood sugar levels and lead to possible diabetes complications.
 “Sunburn can lead to ‘physiologic stress’ or stress to the body,”says Dr. Roach.
 Sunburn isn’t the only source of this type of physiological stress: Any significant illness—like the flu—or injury can make managing your blood sugar levels more difficult.
 Work out a plan with your doctor in the event you get a sunburn (or any other illness or injury).

-As much as you would like to take a vacation from your condition, you may have to actually be more vigilant about managing your type 2 diabetes while on break in the the summer.
-Scorching temps can change how your body uses insulin.
+As much as you would like to take a vacation from your condition, you may have to actually be more vigilant about managing diabetes while on break in the summer.
+Scorching temps can change how your body uses insulin, leading to potential diabetes complications.
 “Blood glucose monitoring should occur more frequently during outdoor activities in warm weather to spot trends before extreme high or low blood sugar levels occur,” advises Dr. Roach.
 You may need to adjust your insulin dosage as well as what you are eating and drinking.